bhrott/app-json-env-gen/README.md

 Now, in `packages.json`, create this script:

 ```
-"gen-env-qa": "app-json-env-gen dir='./envs' target='qa' output='./my-app-conf.json'"
+"gen-env-qa": "app-json-env-gen dir=./envs target=qa output=./my-app-conf.json"
 ```

 And run `npm run gen-env-qa`

 It will:

--   `dir='./envs'`: enter the envs directory and look for env files.
+-   `dir=./envs`: enter the envs directory and look for env files.
--   `target='qa'`: it will use `qa.env.js` as primary file.
+-   `target=qa`: it will use `qa.env.js` as primary file.
--   `output='./my-app-conf.json'`: after qa file is processed, this new file will be generated.
+-   `output=./my-app-conf.json`: after qa file is processed, this new file will be generated.